Campus Improvement Plan

 - ESF Levers:

-Strategy's Expected Result/Impact: Improved instruction resulting in improved achievement.
+Strategy's Expected Result/Impact: Improved instruction resulting in improved achievement

 Staff Responsible for Monitoring: Administration